 Virtually all my paintings have water as subject or included in the subject, often the Pacific ocean, but also a river in Holland, a lake in Finland, a marsh in Belgium, a lighthouse in Ireland, gondolas on the Gran Canale in Venezia... and much more...

 Last year, I was featured in the KRON 4 Morning news.
 Please have a look at my work in the following pages.

 Wishing you a great visit!

 My artwork consists essentially of watercolor paintings of different sizes.
 I love to paint “waterscapes” i.e. seascapes, lakes and rivers.
-I bring this work to shows and festivals of Arts, both in original format and also in the form of limited edition of 5 giclees for the most recent paintings.
+I bring this work to shows and Festivals of Arts, both in original format and also in the form of limited edition of 5 giclees for the most recent paintings.

 Lastly, I started to create birch veneer wooden TV trays with an image of my paintings laminated over the wooden basis.
-These unique trays turned to be a very successful item, combining a day-to-day houseware piece with an image of a recent vacation or iconic place.
+These unique trays turned out to be a very successful item, combining a day-to-day houseware piece with an image of a recent vacation or iconic place.
 Great way to start a conversation among visiting friends.
+Or simply very unique gifts.